 The Ideal City is, like any city, built piecemeal.

 People drift together, interact, multiply; build hospitals, cathedrals, forums; become cities.
 So we have Norbiton or Florence or Rome.

 From time to time, however, this matter undergoes a accelerative transformation, and a city momentarily emerges from the jumble of settlement: the empirically real mass of Rome becomes Republican Rome, Florence translates itself into Renaissance Florence, Norbiton into Norbiton: Ideal City.

 This transformation can only be perceived retrospectively, however.
 At the time, all we see is the steady drip of a process—a workshop tradition, the practice of clerks or accountants or bureaucrats, the philological rigour of humanists, the experimentation of scientists.
-This saturating routine of civilisation is the sort of context that will be partly lost and partly shaped—or in other words, transformed—by the subsequent framing of a myth.
+This saturating routine of civilisation is the sort of context which will be partly lost and partly shaped—or in other words, transformed—by the subsequent framing of a myth.

 Both the observational conundrums of quantum mechanics and the structure of many creation myths teach us that annunciation and conception occur simultaneously.
 In the same way, the Ideal City decoheres only when it is perceived to exist, or to have existed; the crystallisation of a myth is a moment of generative clarity.